 While you may not be able to prevent your cat from ever biting again, there are some techniques you can try.
 You'll likely have to tailor your response to the age of your cat (older cat versus kitten) and the reason for the biting (dominance assertion versus communication).

 - Maintain consistent responses and make sure all family members and visitors follow the same rules.
 If the cat gets mixed messages, it will be harder for you to enact your training.

 - Never allow your kitten or cat to play with your bare hands, fingers, or toes.
 All cats should be taught that hands are not toys.
 If you offer your hands as toys, you're encouraging a risky habit.

 - If your cat bites and won't let go, grit your teeth and push your hand and arm in toward the bite to prompt your cat to release you.
 Pulling away from the bite stimulates your cat to bite even more.
 Additionally, you should treat your clothing as an extension of your skin and make it off-limits, or your cat won't learn the difference between clawing your jeans and nailing your bare legs.

 How to Treat a Cat Bite

 Cat bites are dangerous to you and other pets.
-They can cause serious infection and should be treated immediately.
+They can cause serious infections and should be treated immediately.
 If a cat bites you, see a doctor as soon as possible.
 Up to 75 percent of cat bites introduce harmful bacteria into the body, including Staphylococcus, Streptococcus, and Pasteurella species.
 Cat scratch fever, which comes from Bartonella henselae bacteria, may also be transmitted via cat bite.

 Signs of infection may manifest in a couple of hours and are particularly risky for hands, joints, and tendons.
 Take immediate action if a cat bites you:

 - Flush out the bacteria from the cat bite by pressing on the wound.
 This could cause more bleeding, but will also help to force the bacteria out of the body.

 - Thoroughly wash the wound with soap and water.
 Use a clean cloth to wipe the wound.